magomimmo/modern-cljs/doc/tutorial-06.md

       :pretty-print true}}}})
 ```

+> NOTE 1: To understand the details of the `:cljsbuild` configurations,
+> I strongly recommend to read the [advanced project.clj example][4]
+> from [lein-cljsbuild][5] plugin.

 Finally you have to include the right JS file (e.g. `"js/login.js"`
 and `"js/shopping.js"` in the script tag of each html page
 (e.g. `login.html` and `shopping.html`).

 Rich would call the above solution a kind of **incidental
 complexity**.
-What's worst is the fact that each JS emitted file, no
+What's worst is the fact that each emitted JS file, no
 matter how smart is the CLS compiler in reducing the total size of
-each generated JS file, is different form the others: there is no way
+each generated JS file, is different from the others: there is no way
 for the browser to cache the first downloaded one to locally serve all
 the others from the cache.